 Within these islands, the most consistently suppressed and vilified movement for radical change of recent years is the continuing push towards Scottish independence.
 In contrast to XR, and despite mass demonstrations and marches, this receives very little media or press attention at all, and when it does, it is entirely negative, portrayed as an aberration and affront to the natural superiority of Britain – even in Scotland, where the press and broadcast media are dominated by British/English Nationalism.

-In the chaos of the Brexit crisis, the contradictory position occupied by the SNP has only been emphasised, thereby destabilising the broader movement to a degree and extent about which we do not yet know.
+In the chaos of Brexit, the contradictory position occupied by the SNP has only been emphasised, thereby destabilising the broader movement to a degree and extent about which we do not yet know.
 On the one hand the SNP is charged with representing in established political processes the desire of possibly half the Scottish population to be free of Westminster rule.
-On the other, it has to take responsibility for governing Scotland, up to a point, because legally it can never stray into the legislative territory of so called “reserved matters” – powers retained by Westminster – and so it is actually prevented from governing Scotland.
-Always the Scottish government is constrained by a budget determined at Westminster, that cannot be augmented by bonds and loans, by successive governments that resent the very existence of Scotland and the SNP, while rejecting the power of the wider independence movement in favour of steadfastly believing that Scotland must at all costs be persuaded to remain a valued member of the family of nations.
+On the other, it has to take responsibility for governing Scotland, up to a point, because it can never stray into legislative territory of so called “reserved matters” – powers retained by Westminster – and so it is actually prevented from governing Scotland.
+The Scottish government must kowtow to Westminster fiscal policy and is required to operate within a budget determined at Westminster; the Scottish economy cannot be augmented by bonds and loans nor depart from neoliberal doctrines of so called austerity; successive Westminster governments resent the very existence of Scotland and the SNP, while rejecting the power of the wider independence movement in favour of steadfastly believing that Scotland must at all costs be persuaded to remain a valued member of the family of nations.

 The UK is now struggling to sustain this ancient narrative.
-Throughout the world, the reputation of this benighted kingdom has plummeted into the depths of perfidy; in Scotland, even among the swithering and timid middle classes, there is a more genuine revolutionary sentiment emerging, a sense that the current state of these countries is untenable, or at the very least, a rising acceptance that things must change.
+Throughout the world, the reputation of this benighted kingdom has plummeted into the depths of perfidy; in Scotland, even among the swithering and timid middle classes, there is a more genuine revolutionary sentiment emerging, a sense that the current state of these countries is untenable, or at the very least, a rising acceptance that things must change and that the best hope for this will come with independence and support for the SNP.
 It has for example been easy for those school pupils who felt the need to express their feelings about climate change, to absent themselves in order to demonstrate outside government buildings, without incurring any penalty, fine or black mark against their names, which would not have been possible if councillors, teachers and parents had disallowed it.

 Students of history understand that history is disputed territory.
 The history to which we are expected to defer, and which is espoused by British/English Nationalism, maintains the narrative of Empire.
 Glorious times in the past when Britain ruled the waves, sent civil servants to administer pillage and oppression on every continent, produced more stuff in bigger factories than any other and educated ignorant natives of every hue into the enlightened ways of Christianity and Reason.
 Even more bizarrely, this vision of empire is so fetishised by Faragists and their ilk that it has become what they expect to happen as a consequence of the realisation of their democratic will – a situation that will actually come into existence after the UK is no longer a member of the EU.
 This level of delusion is quite simply dangerous.

 It is no surprise that the aspirations of many Scots to be independent of Westminster are so summarily vilified and never given voice in any media over which the establishment has influence.
-Any aspiration towards Scottish independence is in principe a direct assault on British/English nationalism, and at this particular moment in history the Scottish people are distancing themselves from approaching fascism and rapacious free market capitalism, towards the managed economies of European social democracy.
-This is a revolution that is certainly not being televised.
+After all, any aspiration towards Scottish independence is in principe a direct assault on British/English nationalism.
+Moreover, at this particular moment in their history, the Scottish people are distancing themselves from approaching fascism and resisting the expansion of rapacious free market capitalism, aligning themselves with the managed economies of European social democracy.
+This is a real threat to the British/English establishment; a revolution that is certainly not being televised.

 The power of the British state and of the capital behind it resides primarily in the Act of Union, the first movement of the British empire, when the parliament at Westminster took over administration of Scotland, after which her indigenous culture was wiped systematically from the land, her people sent off to the cities to work in squalid factories, or to the colonies as indentured servants, while the land itself deteriorated, became denatured, and is now deliberately designed to support only creatures that can be butchered or slaughtered; cheviot, stag and ground nesting birds.